Clarifai/docs/docs/portal-guide/agent-system-operators/algorithmic-predict.md

 **Learn about our algorithmic predict operators**
 <hr />

+Algorithmic Predict refers to a category of operators that leverage predefined algorithms to make predictions or generate outputs based on input data.

-Prediction models are the "intelligent" part of your AI workflows.
-Predictions help you to understand, classify, and organize your data.
-Predictions can be used to drive behaviors in other nodes in your workflow.
+You can use the prediction results to understand, classify, or organize your data.
+You can also use them to drive behaviors in other nodes in your workflow.

-Predictions take specific input types and then return predictions about things like the concepts, regions, poses, characters, words, and the abstract visual characteristics of your inputs.
+These operators take specific input types and then return predictions about things like concepts, regions, characters, words, or the abstract visual characteristics of your inputs.

 :::tip